teamradish/TRTwitchPlaysBot/Wiki/Syntax-Tutorial.md

 It's possible to expand the earlier example further with an additional argument: "#mash(\*,\*)".
 If the new macro was then "[<0>34ms #34ms]\*<1>", calling the macro with "#mash(y,30)" will result in "[y34ms #34ms]\*30".

-Dynamic macros are referred to by their generic form when used for other purposes, such as when adding or removing them, or viewing them with the `ShowCommand`.
+Dynamic macros are referred to by their generic form when used for other purposes, such as when adding or removing them, or viewing them with the `ShowMacroCommand` (default: "!showmacro").
 For the example above, the generic form is "#mash(\*,\*)".

 **Note that due to the nature of dynamic macros and the liberties with their syntax, the parser cannot validate them upon creation.** It is up to the players to verify that the dynamic macro works.
 Inputting a dynamic macro that doesn't parse will simply result in the input failing with no special error message. **Watch out for spaces between arguments while calling dynamic macros inside other macros!**

 ## Input Synonyms

 While not part of TRBot's syntax, input synonyms can be used to define alternatives for existing inputs.
-They can be added with the `AddInputSynonymCommand` and are stored in the **InputSynonyms** table in **TRBotData.db**.
+They can be added with the `AddInputSynonymCommand` (default: "!addsyn") and are stored in the **InputSynonyms** table in the database.
 Input synonyms are defined on a per-console basis.
 A common input synonym is ".", which is a synonym for "#", the default wait input.

 For example, in a game where the "a" button makes the character jump, one can make "jump" a synonym of "a".
 As a result, the parser will replace "jump" with "a", and the character will jump.

 It's also possible to make more complex synonyms: for example, "slide" can be "_down a".
 This gives input synonyms a similar quality to macros, but they are not designed for such a purpose; thus, it's recommended to keep input synonyms as simple as possible.

 Input synonyms will directly replace any match, which can break inputs.
-For example, if "triangle" is an input, with "a" being an input synonym "triangle", the final output would be "tritrianglengle", which is likely not a valid input.
+For example, if "triangle" is an input, with "a" being an input synonym, the final output would be "tritrianglengle", which is likely not a valid input.
 In these instances, it's recommended to instead add a new input with the same button and/or axis value so it parses correctly.
+You can view all input synonyms with the `ListInputSynonymsCommand` (default: "!listsyn").